-In order to promote and foster Board gender diversity, in 2021, the Board adopted a target to have at least one female director on the Board by the Company's annual meeting in 2023, and at least 30% of the Board being comprised of female directors by the annual meeting in 2025.
-In order to support the Board in meeting such target, the Board will encourage practices that: (i) require any search for nominees to the Board to specifically include diverse candidates generally, and female candidates in particular; and (ii) the Nominating and Corporate Governance Committee and the Board will annually assess progress on achieving such target, including an assessment of the percentage of potential candidates that are part of the Diversity Groups, and the percentage of Board members who are part of the Diversity Groups.
+In order to promote and foster Board gender diversity, in 2021, the Board adopted a target to have at least one female director on the Board by the Company's annual meeting in 2023 and at least 30% of the Board being comprised of female directors by the annual meeting in 2025.
+The 2023 target has since been achieved and, assuming the election of the Nominees at the Meeting, female directors will comprise 29% of the Board immediately after the Meeting.
+Given the relative age of the Company and the small team of executive officers of the Company, the Board has not adopted a formal target regarding women in executive officer positions.

-The Company currently has no female directors, one female executive officer or member of senior management representing 20% of our total executive officers and senior management.
-The Company currently has one Board member that is a visible minority, representing 12.5% of our existing number of directors and two executive officers and members of senior management, which are visible minorities, representing 40% of our total executive officers and senior management.
+The Company currently has one female director representing 14% of our directors on the Board and one female executive officer or member of senior management representing 9% of our total executive officers and senior management.
+The Company currently has one Board member that is a visible minority, representing 16% of our existing number of directors and two executive officers and members of senior management, which are visible minorities, representing 27% of our total executive officers and senior management.
 No Indigenous peoples or persons with disabilities currently serve on the Board or hold any executive officer positions within the Company.
 The Company continues to be committed to ongoing review with respect to the diversity of its directors, executive officers and members of senior management.